 This was further developed in a body of work on two Welsh saints, Gwynllyw and Tatheus, which also incorporated architectural contexts and archaeology.
 Increasingly the images began to incorporate other kinds of source material, such as drawings, photographs and scanned images and texts.
 A similar approach was utilised in a series of three images commissioned to illustrate the work of one of the most distinctive Welsh poets of the Middle Ages, Sion Cent.
 They make use of medieval carving and wall painting, as well as incorporating early transcripts of the poems.

+I will be adding more examples of earlier work to this page in the future.
+The images of Gwynllyw and Tatheus are now available on this new site.
 For the time being some of my previous work can be found on the pages of my old site here.